TerryMooreII/angular-new-relic-insights/README.md

 angular-new-relic-insights
 ============================

-An AngularJS directive to custom New Relic Insights Events
+An AngularJS directive to log custom events to New Relic Insights

 This has not been tested yet...